ReVoN-Op/Dhruv_parihar.md/README.md

  ### Day 3
  25.10.24
+ - learned basics about kotlin
+ - practised basic questions using kotlin

+ ### day 4
+ 26.10.24
   - gave contest on cf solved 2 ques
  - watched onshot of css from apna college
  - solved 1 question from leetcode

- ### day 4
- 26.10.24